EllieTheYeen/ellietheyeen.github.io/_posts/2023-10-30-how-to-create-a-blog-with-jekyll.md

 ## Other files
 You can have any file you want in the root directory and it will be processed by the [Liquid](https://shopify.github.io/liquid/) endinge and copied over to the _site directory.

-You can for example write a file named `listsposts.json` with the following content.
+You can for example write a file named `listposts.json` with the following content.

+`listposts.json` liquid
 ```liquid {% raw %}
 ---
 ---